micro-community/development/planning/specs/mvp/mvp.md

 Manual scaling up of compute/memory as required, by a micro admin.

 ### SLA
-GMT business hours support via slack
+GMT business hours support via slack.
+Will have a slack channel dedicated to this.

 ### Security
 mTLS for all communication within m3o.